Cloud-CV/EvalAI/docs/source/challenge_creation.md

 One can create a challenge in EvalAI using following methods:

-* Using zip configuration
+* Challenge creation using zip file configuration

-* Using web interface
+* Challenge creation using a web interface

 ## Challenge creation using zip configuration